safe placement comparison considerations

 Barska 0.22 Cu.
 Ft.
 Hidden Floor Safe with Key Lock – Solid Steel Construction, Concealed Design, Dual Locking Bolts – Secure Storage for Home, Business, Jewelry, Cash & Valuables – Hidden Safe

-Invisible Security: This floor safe sits level within the floor and could be easily hidden.
+Invisible Security: In ground floor safe sits level within the floor and could be easily hidden.

 As an affiliate, we earn on qualifying purchases.